 Like I’ve mentioned about a million times before, if there was ever a year for learning new recipes and techniques, this is it.
 Biscuits are not new to me.
 They’re one of my obsessions.
 But marmalade is.
-By the way, I really don’t know the difference between marmalade, jam, jelly and preserves, but I like the word “marmalade” the best, so we’re going with that.
-Maybe next week, I’ll learn the difference (are there different types of marmalades or only orange?).
-My head already hurts enough from learning how to actually make it.
+By the way, I really don’t know the difference between marmalade, jam, jelly, and preserves, but I like the word “marmalade” the best and according to this handy chart, I do think this is a marmalade.
+I think?
+I’m still a little confused.
+And my head already hurts enough from learning how to actually make it.
 Really, it’s not so tough- it’s just a lot of steps for so few ingredients.
 But the results?
 Totally worth it.
+I want to make homemade marmalade all the time now.
+Or at least have an endless stock of homemade marmalade in my fridge at all times.
+Magically?

 I’ll also be learning a whole lot more this year.
 Why?
 Because I won a scholarship to the America’s Test Kitchen Cooking School!
 What, might you ask, is that?
 Well, it’s what it sounds like.
 Cooking school, taught by the amazing people at America’s Test Kitchen, and all online.
 I’m going to learn all kinds of techniques, skills, and new recipes through following their direction, watching their videos, and asking them questions.
 I even already had the opportunity to chat with Bridget Lancaster on the phone!
 Not only that, but I’ll also be writing a blog post for ATK’s blog, The Feed, in April.
 It’s going to be all about making pasta and, trust me, you’ll want to see it.
 Because I’m sure it will be quite the adventure.
 Me + flour + not enough counter space= messes and hilarity.
 That’s why you don’t usually see my photo in cooking posts.